Zero2164/Svelte-Projects/README.md

 # Svelte-Projects
-Place to store and manage the Svelte Projects
+Place to store and manage my Svelte Projects